 Mrs. Potvin loves working as a 4th grade homeroom and social studies teacher at St. Isaac’s.
 She taught middle school Language Arts for years before choosing to stay home and raise a family.
 While home, she ran a daycare for teachers’ children and tutored students of all ages.
 She has also worked in Wooddale and Elmhurst teaching 3-5th grade as well as teaching R.E. at Visitation Parish, where her own children continue to further their religious education.
 When she is not in the classroom, she spends time with her husband and four children, who range in age from 20 to 11.
 Just as she has enjoyed instilling Catholic values and teachings in her own children, Mrs. Potvin looks forward to working with her students and helping them grow academically, socially, and spiritually.
 She will have high expectation for them and will work with every child to make sure they have the same expectations for themselves.
 Together they will grow in the Catholic faith and love of Jesus.

 Ms. Serafina Barnes | Third Grade teacher

 Mrs. Barnes is enjoying teaching 3rd grade at St. Isaac Jogues.
 She graduated from Denison University with a major in Education and a minor in psychology.
 After graduating, she went on to receive her Masters in Early Childhood Education and an endorsement in Special Education from National Louis University.
-This is Mrs. Barnes’ first year teaching, and she is excited to work alongside the amazing staff at St. Isaac’s.
+This is Mrs. Barnes’ fourth year teaching, and she is excited to work alongside the amazing staff at St. Isaac’s.

 Mrs. Kathleen Brockschmidt | Third Grade Teacher